Used Car Purchases: What to do When Your Car Does Not Work Properly

 *You can always decide not to use a document you have brought to court.
 You cannot have the court consider anything you left at home.

 You should ask any mechanics who have looked at your car and would be able to support your case to appear at the trial.
-You may need expert testimony about the value of your car for the court to determine the appropriate amount of damages.
+You may need expert testimony about the car's value for the court to determine the appropriate amount of damages.

 I have paid to have repairs done.
 Can I deduct the cost from my car payments instead of going to court?